EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 - Move the turtle in all directions
 - Get points added for the turtle eating the pizzas
-- Get extra life if land on karate band
+- Get extra life if lands on turtle karate band
 - Not be able to move turtle through walls
 - Loose a life if Shredder landed on turtle
 - Freeze Shredder if land on Master Splinter